aidyp/adp/content/post/internet-explorer.md

 `11  ae-7.r21.sngpsi07.sg.bb.gin.ntt.net (129.250.7.65)  202.559 ms`

-there is a big jump in latency.
-It's likely that this is the hop where our packet left the UK and headed out across the globe
+there is a big jump in latency.This is the hop where our packet left the UK and headed out across the globe

 ### pinning the IP